kyma-project/addons/README.md

 ## Bundle repositories

 The `bundles` folder contains subfolders with sources of complete bundle repositories.
-A bundle repository is available by GitHub Pages with the https://kyma-project.github.io/bundles/{FOLDER NAME}/ URL.
-Any change of the `master` branch triggers CI which is taking take care of updating bundle repositories.
+A bundle repository is available by GitHub Pages with the `https://kyma-project.github.io/bundles/{FOLDER NAME}/` URL.
+Any change of the `master` branch triggers CI which is taking care of updating bundle repositories.
 It generates necessary *.tgz files.
 The `bundles` repository contains the following sets of bundles (bundle repositories):
- * stable - the default bundle repository used in Kyma Helm Broker, accessible under the `https://kyma-project.github.io/bundles/stable/` URL
+ * **stable** - the default bundle repository used in Kyma Helm Broker, accessible under the `https://kyma-project.github.io/bundles/stable/` URL
- * showcase - sets of bundles with Kyma show cases, available with, accessible under the `https://kyma-project.github.io/bundles/showcase/` URL.
+ * **showcase** - sets of bundles with Kyma show cases, accessible under the `https://kyma-project.github.io/bundles/showcase/` URL.

 ## Helm Broker configuration